 In 2014, there was a class action lawsuit placed against Stream Energy claiming that they sell through a pyramid scheme in violation of federal racketeering laws.
 I have searched online and could not find the results of this case.
-Here is the article that explains it in greater detail.

 - Local Providers